sddm/sddm/docs/THEMING.md

 **loginSucceeded():** Emitted when a requested login operation succeeds.

+**formReset():** Emitted when the greeter requests a reset of the login-form.
+Only emitted if the theme has the metadata-feature-flag `FormResetSupport` set to `true`.

 ## Data Models
 Besides the proxy object we offer a few models that can be hooked to the views to handle multiple screens or enable selection of users or sessions.